AnthoJack/arria10_dk_fpga_bridge_baremetal/README.md

 ## Resources

-The steps in this repository have been tested with promising results but aren't guaranteed to work.
-Should they fail to give a functioning environment, the following resources provide more in-depth steps to help
+The steps in this repository have been tested but aren't guaranteed to work with new updates.
+Should they fail to give a functioning environment, the following resources provide more in-depth steps to help try to make it work again

 * [Arria 10 Register Address Map](https://www.intel.com/content/www/us/en/programmable/hps/arria-10/hps.html)
 * [Using ARM DS with arria10](https://www.rocketboards.org/foswiki/Documentation/SoCEDS): Includes instructions on how to install ARM-DS and how to install ARM-DS (and SOCEDS but this tool is deprecated) and how to configure it to launch and debug baremetal programs on Arria10
 * [Building U-boot for cyclone V and Arria 10](https://www.rocketboards.org/foswiki/Documentation/BuildingBootloaderCycloneVAndArria10): Steps to install the toolchain and build the bootloader.
 Some supplementary steps are described for "handoff" whose usefulness is yet to be found as it doesn't seem to make our project behave better or worse in our tests without doing it
 * [Arria 10 SoC GSRD](https://www.rocketboards.org/foswiki/Documentation/Arria10SoCGSRD): Documentation on the Golden Standard Reference Design for the devkit
+* **<IntelFPGA_install_folder>/University_Program/Monitor_Program/arm_tools/baremetal/arm-altera-eabi/lib/arria10-dk-ram-hosted.ld** is another linker script that showed promising results and might be a little bit easier to edit in order to create a linker script for a custom platform but it requires the IntelFPGA tools to be installed

-## Known problems
+## Notes

 ### Bridge reset signal

 The *lw_h2f* bridge's reset signal must be disabled for the FPGA devices to be accessible.
-This can be done by using the mask *0x2* on the register at address *0x0xffd0502c*
+This can be done by using the mask *0x2* on the register at address *0x0xffd0502c* or using the HWLib's *alt_bridge_init(ALT_BRIDGE_LWH2F)* (include *soc_a10/alt_bridge_manager.h*)

-Going forward, it would be interesting to find a way to do so in the SPL's config so the program doesn't need to do it itself
+It may be interesting to find a way to do so in the SPL's config so the program doesn't need to do it itself

 ### Disable watchdogs

-The SPL sets some watchdogs that reset the board (and thus re-enables the bridge's reset signal).
-One of which seems to be wdt_1 as it can be seen to be activated at program start (register at address 0xffd00300).
-However, another, 30s timer seems to be enabled by the SPL but it cannot be disabled in menuconfig (terminal flashes but box stays set).
-Other combinations of config options related to the watchdog have been attempted to no avail
+The SPL sets some watchdogs that reset the board (and thus re-enables the bridge's reset signal) after some time.
+Those cannot be disabled using their registers once activated and disabling them in menuconfig is impossible (Dependant on SOCFPGA parameter, terminal flashes but box stays set) without deeper modifications in Kconfig files.
+However, the HWLib provides functions that use the peripheral reset to disable it